The impact of the Large Magellanic Cloud on dark matter direct detection signals: Halo integrals

 The DM particles originating from the LMC with high enough speeds become unbound to the LMC at infall, with some number at any given time ending up in the Solar region of the MW.
 Since these particles have on average higher speeds than the native DM particles of the MW, it is expected that they will affect the high speed tail of the halo integrals, with a higher value of $\kappa_{\rm LMC}$ contributing to a more pronounced effect.

 Figure~\ref{fig: eta v percent} shows the correlation between the percentage of DM particles originating from the LMC in the Solar region, $\kappa_{\rm LMC}$, and the change in the tail of the halo integral due to the LMC particles, $\Delta\eta$ (eq.~\eqref{eq: delta eta}), for the best fit Sun's position (black squares), the Solar region that maximizes $\Delta\eta$ (yellow dots), and the Solar region that minimizes $\Delta\eta$ (blue dots).
 The left panel shows the results for the 15 MW-LMC analogues at the snapshot closest to the pericenter approach of the LMC, while the right panel is for different snapshots of halo 13, ranging from $\sim 314$~Myr before the present day to $\sim 175$~Myr after.
 In both panels, the $\Delta\eta$ for the best fit Sun's position is in general close to the maximum $\Delta \eta$, both showing an increase with $\kappa_{\rm LMC}$ in the Solar region.
 The minimum $\Delta \eta$ is zero or close to zero for a number of MW-LMC analogues and for some snapshots of halo 13, but still shows an increase with $\kappa_{\rm LMC}$ for halo 13.
+As discussed in section~\ref{sec: DM density}, $\kappa_{\rm LMC}$ generally increases with $M_{\rm Infall}^{\rm LMC}/M_{200}^{\rm MW}$.
+Therefore, a higher LMC to MW mass ratio would in general result in a larger $\Delta \eta$, depending on the particular Sun's position considered.

 To better visualize the variation of $\Delta \eta$ in halo 13, in figure~\ref{fig: bestfit deltaeta v snapshot} we present $\Delta\eta$ in the Solar region for the best fit Sun's positions for different snapshots as a function of the snapshot time relative to the present day snapshot, $t-t_{\rm Pres.}$.
 The colour bar specifies the range of $\kappa_{\rm LMC}$.
 As expected, snapshots with the highest value of $\kappa_{\rm LMC}$ near LMC's pericenter approach\footnote{The two snapshots occurring at $\sim 174$ and $\sim 191$~Myr before the present day snapshot are tied for the highest value of $\kappa_{\rm LMC}$ with 1.0\% each.
 From those, the one closest to the pericenter snapshot ($\sim 41$~Myr before LMC's pericenter approach) has the highest $\Delta\eta$.} also have the highest $\Delta\eta$, with snapshots far from pericenter dropping off in both $\kappa_{\rm LMC}$ and $\Delta\eta$.